Diego Maradona: Club management

-Maradona began his managerial career alongside former Argentinos Juniors midfield teammate Carlos Fren.
-The pair led Mandiyú of Corrientes in 1994 and Racing Club in 1995, with little success.
-In May 2011 he became manager of Dubai club Al Wasl FC in the United Arab Emirates.

-Maradona was sacked on 10 July 2012.
-In August 2013, Maradona moved on to become 'spiritual coach' at Argentine club Deportivo Riestra.
-Maradona departed this role in 2017 to become the head coach of Fujairah, in the UAE second division, before leaving at the end of the season upon failure to secure promotion at the club.
+Maradona began his managerial career alongside his former Argentinos Juniors teammate Carlos Fren.
+The pair led the Argentina club Mandiyú of Corrientes in 1994, and Racing Club in 1995.
+In 2011, Maradona became the manager of the Dubai club Al Wasl FC in the United Arab Emirates, and was fired the following year.
+(Note: Attributed to multiple references:) In 2013, he became a "spiritual coach" at the Argentine club Deportivo Riestra.
+He left Deportiva in 2017 to become the head coach of the UAE second division club Fujairah, but departed at the end of the season after failing to secure automatic promotion.
 In May 2018, Maradona was announced as the new chairman of Belarusian club Dynamo Brest.
-He arrived in Brest and was presented by the club to start his duties in July.
-In September 2018, he was appointed manager of Mexican second division side Dorados.
-He made his debut with Dorados on 17 September with a 4–1 victory over Cafetaleros de Tapachula.
-On 13 June 2019, after Dorados failed to clinch promotion to the Mexican top flight, Maradona's lawyer announced that he would be stepping down from the role, citing health reasons.
+In September 2018, he was appointed manager of the Mexican second division club Dorados.
+In June 2019, after Dorados failed to secure promotion to the Mexican top tier, Maradona's lawyer announced that he would be stepping down from the role, citing health reasons.

 On 5 September 2019, Maradona was unveiled as the new head coach of Gimnasia de La Plata, signing a contract until the end of the season.
 After two months in charge he left the club on 19 November.
 However, two days later, Maradona rejoined the club as manager saying that "we finally achieved political unity in the club".
 Maradona insisted that Gabriel Pellegrino remain club president if he were to stay with Gimnasia de La Plata.
-However it was still not clear if Pellegrino, who declined to run for re-election, would stay on as club President.
+However it was still not clear if Pellegrino, who declined to run for re-election, would stay on as club president.
 Originally scheduled to be held on 23 November, the election was delayed 15 days.
 On 15 December, Pellegrino, who was encouraged by Maradona to seek re-election, was re-elected to a three-year term.
 Despite having a bad record during the 2019–20 season, Gimnasia renewed Maradona's contract on 3 June 2020 for the 2020–21 season.
 In November 2020, Maradona died in post.
 His coaching staff resigned from the club following his death.